alix-8/G4-WAD_RWD-FinalProj/README.md

 - Post lost items (A user’s lost item post will notify admin to view their post.)
 - Update, and delete items and details functions (only for their posts)

+**Instruction on how to run:**
+-  Download the repo
-**Instruction on how to run input php -S localhost:7000 on the terminal**
+- input php -S localhost:7000 on the terminal